Do you need a list of independent comic book publishers?

-Based out of Pinkerington, Ohio, Legacy Rising is a comic book publisher that produces works for all ages.
+Based out of Pickerington, Ohio, Legacy Rising is a comic book publisher that produces works for all ages.
 They utilize both print and digital platforms to help their authors reach a wider audience.
 Series that they’ve produced include Knight & Daye by Jacob Newell and Victor Dandridge, Vigilance by Valdeic Nogueira and Micah Cox, and The Legend of Azure by Mason Easly.

 Founded in 2013, Rosarium Publishing is a new publishing company that specializes in producing works of speculative fiction, comics, and books of crime fiction.
-Based out of Greenbelt, Maryland, Rosarium Publishing has produced graphic novels like “The Hookah Girl" by Marguerite Davaie and comic book series like The Little Red Fish by James Moffitt and Bizhan Khodabandeh, Manicore by Keith Miller and Ian Gabriel, and Echo Gear by Vincent Sammy.
+Based out of Greenbelt, Maryland, Rosarium Publishing has produced graphic novels like “The Hookah Girl” by Marguerite Dabaie and comic book series like The Little Red Fish by James Moffitt and Bizhan Khodabandeh, Manicore by Keith Miller and Ian Gabriel, and Echo Gear by Vincent Sammy.

 If you’re interested in working with Rosarium Publishing, you can contact them via regular mail or through their website’s online contact form.
 Similarly, if you’re a writer with a literary representative, you can have your agent send a query letter on your behalf to see if they’re interested in your project.
-If your work piques their interest, a member of their editorial team will reach out to you.
+If your work piques their interest, a member of their editorial team will most likely reach out to you.